chris-prener/areal/README.md

-The initial CRAN release contains two known bugs (see Issues [6](https://github.com/slu-openGIS/areal/issues/6) and [7](https://github.com/slu-openGIS/areal/issues/7)), both of which are fixed in the current GitHub release:
+The initial CRAN release contains two known bugs (see Issues [6](https://github.com/slu-openGIS/areal/issues/6) and [7](https://github.com/slu-openGIS/areal/issues/7)), both of which are fixed on the current GitHub master branch:

 1. If the `tid` and `sid` column names are identical, the interpolated column created by `aw_interpolate()` will consist of all `NA`